wnzhang/rtbarbitrage/README.md

 16	0.00100	sam2	63.92	7	80000	4146	339072	68116	0.2	7.1	0.0000
 16	0.00100	sam2c	60.63	7	80000	4146	339072	71408	0.2	7.1	0.7942
 ```
 Note these results are produced from the very small data (the first 300,000 lines for campaign 1458 in iPinYou).
+Here alpha is a meaningless column for single campaign task.

 ### Multiple Campaign Arbitrage Demo
 For the demo of multiple campaign arbitrage with portfolio selection, please run: